Colleges by Location

 Job Placement

-The average annual salary for graduates employed six months after graduation from this institution is 52,500 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this school is 60,891 USD.

 Average Starting Salary After 6 Months of Graduation